-Thorpe Moeckel is author of the chapbook Meltlines and three books of poetry – Odd Botany, Making a Map of the River, and Venison.
-His writings have appeared widely in journals, magazines, and anthologies.
+Moeckel’s writings have appeared widely in journals, magazines, and anthologies.
 Awards include Jacob Javits Fellowship, the Henry Hoyns Fellowship, the George Garrett Award from The Fellowship of Southern Writers, the Kenan Visiting Writership at UNC-Chapel Hill, a Nonfiction Promise Award from the Sustainable Arts Foundation, and a National Endowment of the Arts Fellowship.
-He has worked as a river guide, a handyman, in restaurants, retail, and as an adventure-based counselor for court-ordered teens.
-For the last ten years, he has lived near the Upper James River in Western Virginia, where he teaches in the MFA Program at Hollins University, where he has served as Director of the Jackson Center for Creative Writing.
+He has worked as a river guide, a handyman, in restaurants, retail, residential construction, and as an adventure-based counselor for court-ordered teens.
+He lives in Virginia and teaches in the MFA Program at Hollins University, where he has served as Director of the Jackson Center for Creative Writing.
 Each summer, he is lucky to lead a week-long river trip for the amazing kids involved with Jacobs Ladder.

 Selected Writings Available Online: